aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to DOTX via Java or Online App" h2="On Premise Java API for PowerPoint PPT to DOTX conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPT to Word DOTX.
+This process is achieved in two steps, using two APIs.

+The first step is to use Aspose.Slides for Java, a PowerPoint API for presentations manipulation and management, to convert PPT to HTML.
+Aspose.Slides for Java is a powerful API that provides a wide range of features for creating, editing, and converting presentations.
+It supports a variety of formats, including PPT, PPTX, PPS, PPSX, POT, POTX, and ODP.
+It also provides features for manipulating slides, shapes, text, and images.

+The second step is to use Aspose.Words for Java, a feature-rich Word Processing API, to convert the HTML to DOTX.
+Aspose.Words for Java is a powerful API that provides a wide range of features for creating, editing, and converting documents.
+It supports a variety of formats, including DOC, DOCX, DOT, DOTX, RTF, HTML, and ODT.
+It also provides features for manipulating text, images, tables, and sections.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPT to Word DOTX.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPT to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOTX.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPT to Word DOTX.
+It provides a powerful set of APIs that are easy to use and can be used to quickly and efficiently convert documents from one format to another.
+With Aspose.Total for Java, developers can easily and quickly convert documents from one format to another, saving time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}